Penshurst Place

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Penshurst Place and Gardens in Kent, United Kingdom, offers a variety of attractions and events throughout the year.
-Below is a detailed summary of their opening times and offerings for 2026:
+Penshurst Place and Gardens in Kent, United Kingdom, offers a variety of attractions and events for visitors.
+Below is a detailed summary of the opening times and conditions for 2026:

 General Opening Times

-- Daily: From Saturday, 28th March to Sunday, 1st November.
+- From 28th March to 1st November: Open daily.

 Special Events